+Assessment Criteria Weigh ntings

-Assessment Criteria Weightings Responding Creating 1.0 unit 0.5 unit Responding Respond to fiction, nonfiction and/ormultimodal texts.
+Responding Creating 1.0 unit 0.5 unit

+Responding Respond to fiction, nonfiction and/or multimodal texts.
 Students may respond in analytical forms such as short response, essay, review, close textual analysis, multimodal, oral presentation.
+40-60% 40-60%

-40-60% 40-60% Creating Students may create imaginative, entertaining, persuasive, interpretative or informative texts.
-Students may create in oral, written or non-writtenforms All creative tasks mustinclude an explanation of creative choices.
-20-30% 40-60% Investigating key unit concepts.
-Students may respond in forms film making, oral presentation, n, enquire into and draw conclusions about texts and/or unit concepts. dents may respond in forms such as reports, interviews, making, oral presentation, independent research, writing publication, appraisal of critical perspectives.
+Creating Students may create imaginative, entertaining, persuasive, interpretative or informative texts.
+Students may create in oral, written or non-written forms All creative tasks must include an explanation of creative choices.
+20-30% 40-60% Plan, enquire into and draw conclusions about texts and/or key unit concepts.
+Students may respond in forms such as reports, interviews, film making, oral presentation, independent research, writing for publication, appraisal of critical perspectives.
+20-30%